frobino/leon3_qsys_IP/README.md

 TBD
 ===

-* test the script
 * leon3mp.vhd, the top level of the Leon component, has been edited manually to include the amba_avalon wrapper (top_level.vhd), and must be modified to remove useless pins.
   THEORETICALLY, if wrapper is inserted as new component in grlib (grlib.pdf p.73), this is done automatically, but now this is done manually (or through the .sh script)
-* check the automation and write documentation

 my personal notes
 =================